Antony Kay: Barnsley

-Born in Barnsley, South Yorkshire, Kay began his career in the youth system at hometown club Barnsley, signing a professional contract in October 1999.
+Born in Barnsley, South Yorkshire, Kay began his career in the youth system at his hometown club Barnsley, signing a professional contract in October 1999.
 He made his first-team debut under Dave Bassett on 12 August 2000, in a 1–0 victory over Norwich City at Oakwell.
 He ended the 2000–01 season with seven First Division appearances to his name, and featured just once in the 2001–02 relegation campaign.
 Initially a midfielder, he was moved to centre back after Glyn Hodges took over from Nigel Spackman as manager in October 2002.
 He played 16 Second Division matches in the 2002–03 season.

 He established himself as the club's utility player following the appointment of manager Guðjón Þórðarson in June 2003, and in addition to operating across the defence and midfield was also utilised as a target man striker in January, picking up a man-of-the-match award in that role against AFC Bournemouth.
-He scored four goals in 51 appearances across the 2003–04 campaign, and was voted the club's Player of the Season.
+He scored four goals in 51 appearances across the 2003–04 campaign and was voted the club's Player of the Season.
 He signed a new one-year contract in June 2004.

-Speaking in December 2004, manager Paul Hart said that "it's slightly too early to say whether he'll stay as a centre-half or return to midfield in his career", but was able to say that Kay had "shown that when he is concentrating he is as good as anybody" in both defence and midfield.
+Speaking in December 2004, manager Paul Hart said that "it's slightly too early to say whether he'll stay as a centre-half or return to midfield in his career".
+Still, he was able to say that Kay had "shown that when he is concentrating he is as good as anybody" in both defence and midfield.
 He scored six goals from 43 appearances in the 2004–05 campaign as Barnsley posted a 13th-place finish.
-He played 45 times in the 2005–06 season, and scored the fourth and final Barnsley penalty in the play-off final penalty shoot-out victory over Swansea City at the Millennium Stadium, in which Andy Ritchie's "Tykes" gained promotion to the Championship.
-He played 33 matches in the 2006–07 season as Barnsley retained their second tier status with a 20th-place finish, but was rumoured to have had a bust-up with manager Simon Davey in February, and his future with the club was put into doubt three months later after he allegedly broke club rules.
+He played 45 times in the 2005–06 season and scored the fourth and final Barnsley penalty in the play-off final penalty shoot-out victory over Swansea City at the Millennium Stadium, in which Andy Ritchie's "Tykes" gained promotion to the Championship.
+He played 33 matches in the 2006–07 season as Barnsley retained their second tier status with a 20th-place finish, but was rumoured to have had a bust-up with manager Simon Davey in February.
+His future with the club was put into doubt three months later after he allegedly broke club rules.

 Tranmere Rovers

 Kay signed a two-year contract with League One club Tranmere Rovers in June 2007.
-He scored seven goals from 43 matches in the 2007–08 season, playing mainly in his natural position of centre back, which led manager Ronnie Moore to consider playing him as a goalscoring midfielder.
+He scored seven goals from 43 matches in the 2007–08 season, playing mainly in his natural position of centre-back, which led manager Ronnie Moore to consider playing him as a goalscoring midfielder.
 Moore shifted him forward into midfield during the 2008–09 season, and Kay went on to score 12 goals in 53 appearances as Tranmere narrowly missed out on the play-offs after conceding a late equaliser at Scunthorpe United on the final day of the season.
 Kay was voted as the club's Player of the Season for 2008–09.